Leomelonseeds/MissileWars/README.md

 ## Roadmap
 Why stop here?
 Missile Wars is in active development.
 Here are the features I have planned out:
-* A training arena with no time limit
-* Passives that require team interaction
 * New gamemode: Capture the Flag
 * New gamemode: Domination
 * Private games with custom settings (creatable by ROYAL rank players only)